Rakesh-207/gemini-cli-openai/README.md

 - Credentials might be from wrong OAuth2 client
 - Refresh token might be expired or revoked
 - Check the debug cache endpoint for token status

+**Frequent Credential Refreshes**
+- If you're seeing a lot of credential refresh requests in the logs, it might be because the application is trying to refresh expired or rate-limited credentials.
+The new credential management system should prevent this from happening, but if you're still seeing this issue, you can check the status of your credentials in the KV store.

 **Project ID Discovery Failed**
 - Set `GEMINI_PROJECT_ID` environment variable manually